Database Storage

 InMemory

-database is currently the primary storage implementation:
+The InMemory database is a simple in-memory storage implementation:

 - Stores all entries in memory